lingjzhu/slime_doc/apptainer.md

    All your newly installed packages and your conda environment should be at   `/project/6080355/lingjzhu/llm/vllm_env`.
 It is outside the container itself and has no impact on the original container.

 ### (Optional) If you need a more customized environment than what `conda` can provide, you can also create a docker environment
+Please do everything below on your local computer, where you have root/admin access.
  - First, write a docker script to set up your environment.
 For example,
    ```
    FROM ubuntu:22.04